Email or username:

 Give me your most controversial Linux takes that nobody wants to admit are actually true.

-I'll start, Photoshop isn't actually a big deal for most people and it being missing is easier to complain about than fixing the real issues on the desktop
+I'll start, Photoshop isn't actually a big deal for most people and it being missing is easier to complain about than fixing the real issues on the #Linux desktop

 88 comments